 "You laughed when I said I would repay you," said the Mouse.
 "Now you see that even a Mouse can help a Lion."
+The Mouse and the

 • Why do you suppose changing a famous story can be a helpful way to learn how to tell your own stories?